-Students are required to read and comply with the housing contract, which includes health and safety inspections and all other rules and guidelines for residential buildings.
+Students are required to read and comply with the Student Code of Conduct, residential handbook, and/or their housing contract, which includes health and safety inspections and all other rules and guidelines for residential buildings.
 Periodic room inspections are performed and include, but are not limited to, a visual examination of electrical cords/power strips, smoke detectors, sprinkler heads, damages, etc. In addition, each room is examined for the presence of prohibited items (e.g., sources of open flame, such as candles; unapproved extension cords; halogen lamps; cooking appliances in non-kitchen areas; lofted furniture) or prohibited activity (e.g., smoking in the room; tampering with life safety equipment; possession of pets).
 The inspections also include a general assessment of trash and cleanliness of the room.
 Violations are recorded on room inspection reports and the residence director provides notification of sanctions.